AmenoCoyane/nasa-photo-of-the-day/README.md

 - [ ] If you want, this is the time to make a simple design spec (look up ["simple wireframes"](https://www.google.com/search?q=simple+wireframes) to find resources & examples). **A pen & paper sketch (or outline) is often the fastest way to start your planning.**
 - [ ] Once you have a design plan in mind, break down the designs into individual components.
-- [ ] Plan which components will hold state, what data each needs from props (if any), and where you will be making your data fetch.
+- [ ] Plan which components will hold state, what data each needs from props (if any), and where you will be making your data '
+'
 - [ ] Now it's time to jump into the code!

 **Step 2 - File structure**